nikkiptaylor/nash_network/README.md

 **module_dispersion.ipynb**

-Notebook to calculate differnt metrics to determine how dispersed genes in a module are within the embedding space
+Notebook to calculate different metrics to determine how dispersed genes in a module are within the embedding space

 ## Results: